Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Preliminaries

 \begin{definition} Let $\ring$ be a finite chain ring with residue field of size $q$.
 The \emph{homogeneous weight} of $a \in \ring$ is defined as

 The homogeneous weight extends additively to tuples $x \in \ring^n$, i.e.,

 \end{definition}

-For the third metric, let us consider finite fields, more precisely finite extension fields $\field_{p^r}$.
+Lastly, let us consider finite fields, more precisely finite extension fields $\field_{p^r}$.
 In \cite{grassl2022subfield}, the authors introduced the \emph{subfield metric} over $\field_{p^r}$ for quantum error correcting codes.
 This metric is defined similarly to the homogeneous metric over finite chain rings.
-Namely, it gives weight $1$ to nonzero elements in the underlying base field and all other nonzero elements in $\field_{p^r}$ are of weight $\lambda \geq 1$. \begin{definition} Let $a \in \field_{p^r}$ and $\lambda \geq 1$.
+Namely, it gives weight one to nonzero elements in the underlying base field and all other nonzero elements in $\field_{p^r}$ are of weight $\lambda \geq 1$. \begin{definition} Let $a \in \field_{p^r}$ and $\lambda \geq 1$.
 The $\lambda$-\emph{subfield weight} of $a$ is defined as

 The $\lambda$-subfield weight extends additively to vectors $x \in \field_{p^r}^n$, i.e.,

 \end{definition}